JS, TS, Go, Python, PHP, etc. project

-This page explains how to add the SonarQube Community Build analysis to your Azure build pipeline for projects that are not Maven, Gradle, .NET and for languages supported by SonarQube Community Build
+This page explains how to add the SonarQube Community Build analysis to your Azure build pipeline for projects that are not Maven, Gradle, or .NET.

-Once you have created your project in SonarQube Server and set up feature integration for your project, you can add the SonarQube Server analysis to your Azure build pipeline.
+Once you have created and set up your SonarQube Community Build project, check out the Creating and configuring your project and Setting up project integration pages for information about adding the SonarQube analysis to your Azure build pipeline.

-If you need to use a specific scanner version, see Using a specific version of SonarScanner for .NET or CLI.
+If you need to use a specific scanner version, see the Using various features page.

 Using YAML